 One of the states we're virtually exploring this week is Wisconsin, which is the top cheese producer in the country.
 Wisconsin may be known as America's Dairyland, but we decided to do a twist on this week's regional recipe.
 Did you know you can make your own cheese at home without using any dairy products?

 In this video, Shilo shows how easy it is to make a creamy ricotta "cheese" using cashews!

-Did you know it was possible to make cheese using cashews?
 If you decide to try cashew cheese for yourself, let us know how it goes (and what you think of it!).
 Don't forget - we're sharing the recipes we chose to make to represent each region we visit, but you don't have to make the same things we do.
 If cashew cheese isn't up your alley, try something else!

 The recipe Shilo used, which is listed below, is from the blog A Life Well Planted.

 Servings: 4 1/4-cup servings